wolffha/CCAFE/README.md

 **SE**: a numeric vector with the SE(log(OR)) for each variant

+**proxyMAFs**: *OPTIONAL* a numeric vector with the MAFs from a proxy for the whole sample (ex: gnomAD) for each variant

 Returns a dataframe with three columns with names: MAF_case, MAF_control and MAF_pop containing the estimated minor allele frequency in the cases, controls, and whole sample.
-The number of rows is equal to the number of variants
+The number of rows is equal to the number of variants.
+If proxyMAFs is provided, three additional columns are included: MAF_case_adj, MAF_control_adj, and MAF_pop_adj with the adjusted MAF estimates using the proxyMAFs to model the estimated bias.

 **NOTE:** This method assumes we are estimating the minor allele frequency (MAF)